iAbhishek91/learn-python/README.md

 # list all installed packages
 pip list

+# update pip version
+pip install --upgrade pip
 ```

 ## What is package in Python

 Package bundles all Python code that is required to create a module.

+## Statistics basics

+### Mean

+Mean is average.
+Sum of all the values divided by number of values

+### Median

+Median is middle of the sorted values in ascending.

+### Mode

+Mode is the most frequently data.